donnatopia/algorithms-practice/leetcode/242. Valid Anagram/isAnagram.md

     - return false
 - return if the dictionary object keys length is 0

+### Notes
+  - can sort s and t and then return if the sorted strings equal each other, but slower time complexity

 ## <a href='./isAnagram.test.js'>About the Tests</a>

 <img src='https://img.shields.io/badge/Jest-C21325.svg?style=for-the-badge&logo=Jest&logoColor=white' />